 Raspberry Sorbet in an ice cream maker, having just finished churning.

-PRO TIP: you can pour the mixture through the sieve more than once to ensure a perfectly smooth sorbet.
+You can pour the mixture through the fine sieve more than once to ensure a perfectly smooth sorbet.

-BONUS TIP: You can use fresh or frozen raspberries for this sorbet recipe.
+You can use fresh or frozen raspberries for this homemade sorbet recipe.

 An ice cream scooper scooping out Raspberry Sorbet.